ranyishere/acorns/README.md

 This corpus provides 1000 hours of American Sign Language gold-standard, sentence-aligned interpretations and a silver-standard, word-aligned gloss.
 It is designed to be used for machine translation applications to and from English.
 It is compiled by Rany Tith and Lee Kezar.

 ## Formatting (Anticipated)
 A global listing of video IDs and their meta information can be found in `videos_meta.csv`.
-Note that each video is also marked with `train`, `dev`, or `test` for model development purposes.
+Note that each video is also marked with `train`, `dev`, or `test` for model development purposes (used in the baseline methods).
 A blind set exists for model evaluation purposes.

 For each video, you will find a folder with 3 files: